Connect with others who understand.

 Jobs That Increase Myeloma Risk

-People who work in industries that use the above chemicals develop myeloma at higher rates compared with people who work in jobs that don’t involve these substances.
-Several studies have found that certain jobs may lead to a higher myeloma risk:
+People who work in industries with these chemicals might have a higher chance of developing myeloma than people whose jobs don’t involve these substances.
+Several studies have found that certain jobs may lead to an elevated risk of myeloma.
+These include:

 • Farmers, gardeners, and nursery workers